DevCabin/devcabin.github.io/_posts/2015-7-14-goodbye-g-grid.md

 Second, I tried to create a SIMPLE template from scratch with my grid.
 Two divs in I got a taste of how far it has to go if it would ever be a real contender.

 It is with a heavy heart and more experienced brow that I now declare [this repo](https://github.com/DevCabin/g-grid) defunct.
 Stay tuned for a new link.

+*UPDATE*
+You might check out this lightweight grid if you want something which is very small, yet still funcitonal and familiar.
+It basically looks like what I had hoped my grid would be.
+Check it out : [Just Grid](http://www.crhallberg.com/justgrid/).